Hakukano/FLP-Abyss-Player/README.md

 ## Root Path

 The player will looking for all media file with said type under this path recursively.

+## Video Player

+Video player to play the videos.

 # View